Confirmed Trips 2021

 Road Conditions in the Western Deserts

 ** Please note -: Final itineraries for all trips are dependent on permit approvals

-Rockholes, plants, trees, birds and animals will bring the country to life and we have the time to see them.
-The entire region has an extraordinary amount of human history spanning thousands of years, a very thought provoking tour on many levels.
+Another shorter tour through a variety of unique country and an extraordinary amount of human history spanning thousands of years, a very thought provoking tour on many levels.